alEX860111/ngx-formly-material-file/projects/ngz-formly-material-file/README.md

 export class AppModule {}
 ```
 ### Use FileTypeComponent
-`ngx-formly-material-file` adds an array of `SelectedFile` to the form model.
+`ngz-formly-material-file` adds an array of `SelectedFile` to the form model.
 ```typescript
 export interface SelectedFile {